By Joanie Blaxter, founder of Follow Your Gut

 Out here in my home state of California, there's excellent news about our four years of drought!
 The weather patterns appear to be shaping up for what we so desperately need: lots of rain from an El Nino event for winter 2015-16.

-That is GREAT, except for one thing.
+Getting lots of rain after a prolonged dry period is GREAT, except for one thing.

 When the soil is open, uncovered and hard-baked, as tends to increasingly occur as a drought drags on, often times much needed rain cannot soak into the ground.
 Instead, it runs off creating dangerous flooding and landslides, dumping into roaring rivers, leaving bizarrely still-parched earth and withering plants behind.

 The drier the ground and harder the rainfall, the greater the risk for environmental disaster.
 You can bet all of us out here in hilly southern CA are praying for rain this coming winter…

 Just please, Lord, let it be gentle and continuous!

 We've Always Had Periodic Drought, How Bad Can This One REALLY Be?